-(City only) System development charges are fees charged to new development projects for water and sewer service connections.
+System Development Charges (SDCs) (City only) System development charges are fees charged to new development projects for water and sewer service connections.
+These fees pay for the capacity reserved in the system and improvements to the water and sewer facilities.